GianniBYoung/rsync.yazi/README.md

 ### Advanced Usage (wip)

-the following flags are available for use:
+The following flags are available for use:

 - `--rsync-args` supply standard rsync flags
 - `--default-destination` set a default remote target (user can optionally be included)